 Accountability Accountability is one of the key principles of the GDPR.
-Organizations must be able to demonstrate that they are complying with the GDPR.
+Organisations must be able to demonstrate that they are complying with the GDPR.
 This includes having adequate policies and procedures in place, and being able to show that they are being followed.

 ACTA ACTA is an international agreement that seeks to establish global standards for intellectual property enforcement.
 The agreement has been criticised for its lack of transparency and for potentially infringing on civil liberties.

 Adequacy decision An adequacy decision is a decision by the European Commission that a non-EU country's data protection laws provide an adequate level of protection for personal data that is transferred from the EU to that country.

 Article 29 Working Party (predecessor of the EDPB) The Article 29 Working Party is a group of data protection authorities from the European Union member states.
 The group provides guidance on data protection issues and coordinates the enforcement of EU data protection law.

 As of 25 May 2018 the Article 29 Working Party ceased to exist, and has been replaced by the European Data Protection Board (EDPB).

 Article 93 Committee Procedure The Article 93 Committee Procedure is a process established by the UN Security Council to investigate possible breaches of the UN Charter.
 It allows the Council to gather information from UN Member States, and to hear their views on the matter under investigation.
 The Committee may also request information from other sources, including NGOs and international organisations.